If you are wondering how insurance carriers look at life insurance for cigar smokers, you have come to the right place! Let’s dive in!

 Yes!
-Some life insurance companies have policies that won’t throw you into the same high-risk category as cigarette smokers.
-However, most of the time, you’ll need to pass a nicotine test before given these special rates.
+Some top life insurance companies have policies that won’t throw you into the same high-risk category as cigarette smokers.
+However, most of the time, you’ll need to pass a nicotine test before given these best life insurance rates.
 Some carriers will frown upon cigar smoking when you have diabetes.

 If you only smoke a few cigars a month, or less, you shouldn’t be paying very high premiums.

 Therefore, if you get a quote that seems unreasonably high, make sure you keep looking.
 Above all, life insurance prices vary from company to company.

 You can always hire an agent to help you with this.
 Here at PinnacleQuote, we’ll have a good idea of which companies to present to you.

 Above all, knowing which companies have lenient medical underwritings is very beneficial to our clients.
 In fact, we’ll be able to potentially save you a lot of money on your affordable life insurance policy.

 For instance, Sentinel Security Life Insurance Company offers some great underwriting niches when it comes to cigar and pipe users.
 You will be considered non-tobacco rates.
 Even so, be honest and upfront with all medical conditions plus your smoking status.